-Webmaster Note: I have accessed a wide range of sources as I assemble this site.
-Much of the material is my own or has been provided by friends and colleagues, some of it was acquired as I was volunteering with the then newly developed Diefenbunker Cold War Museum in the course of many years of researching and collecting information and artifacts for the Museum’s collections.
+I have accessed a wide range of sources as I assemble this site.
+Much of the material is my own or has been provided by friends and colleagues, some of it was acquired as I was a volunteer with the the developing Diefenbunker Cold War Museum in the course of many years of researching and collecting information and artifacts for the Museum’s collections.
 Other material is from websites that I reviewed and respect for their accuracy and comprehensiveness.
 Regarding the latter I have tried to credit the sources when extracting material or making links.
-If you have any problems with any of this please explain your concerns using the contact form provided under the “About This Site’ drop-down page and I will address your issues asap.
+If you have any problems with any of this please explain your concerns by emailing me at [email protected] and I will try to address your issues asap.
 Thank You.

 What are my qualifications for creating this website?
 During much of the Cold War I was first as a mechanic in the RCAF and later in the Canadian Army as a combat engineering officer.
 In the late 60s/early 70s I served with 4CMBG Germany and attended RMCS in the UK.
 Later I spent a year with the UN on the Indian Sub Continent.
-In the early 80s I retired from the Canadian Forces and went to work in the Public Service of Canada with Emergency Preparedness Canada.
-There as Director of Emergency Operations Coordination, I found my responsivities included a number of programs supporting civilian governmental operational readiness for nuclear war, including the Continuity of Government Program and its associate Emergency Government Facilities across the country.
-The “flagship” of those fifty plus facilities was the Central Emergency Government Headquarters located in the nuclear bomb resistant underground shelter at Canadian Forces Station Carp, Carp, (somewhat disrespectfully – known even then as the Diefenbunker).
-Despite the seriousness of the Cold War and the ever present threat of nuclear attack, not much money was (or ever has been) available for significant Canadian civil defence preparedness.
+I also attended the Army Staff College (Kingston) and the Forces Staff College (Toronto).
+In the early 80s I retired from the Canadian Forces (as a LCol) and went to work in the Public Service of Canada with Emergency Preparedness Canada.
+There as Director of Emergency Operations Coordination, I found my responsibilities included a number of programs supporting civilian governmental operational readiness for nuclear war, including the Continuity of Government Program and its associated Emergency Government Facilities ‘bunkers’ across the country.
+The “flagship” of those fifty plus facilities was the Central Emergency Government Headquarters located in the nuclear bomb resistant underground shelter at Canadian Forces Station Carp, Carp, (somewhat disrespectfully – known even then as the ‘Diefenbunker’).
+Despite the seriousness of the Cold War and the ever present threat of nuclear attack, not much money was (or ever has been) available for really effective Canadian civil defence preparedness.
 However a small group of federal, provincial and municipal officials took the threat seriously and did their best to prepare for it in the face of public skepticism, political neglect and minuscule financial support.
-I will do my best to ensure that the content of this site is complete and accurate to the best of my ability.
+I will do my best to ensure that the content of this site is complete and accurate to the best of my ability and reflects their efforts.

 After 24 years in the military, in 1983 I retired and became a civilian in Emergency Preparedness Canada for 14 years.
 There as the Director of Emergency Operations Coordination, I found myself much more involved in Civil Defence than I had expected.
 As noted above one of my responsibilities was the civil operational readiness of Canada’s Continuity of Government Program and its’ Emergency Government Facilities scattered across the country.
 These ‘bunkers’ were Integral components of Canada’s Civil Defence arrangements so my interests expanded to include all of the other CD programs and preparations.